roland-schmitz/foldingtext/index.md

 from _Hog Bay Software_.

 It has an easy to use plug-in interface to extend its functionality via Java Script.
 So, I made some plugins for my own use.
-If you are interested, you can [download] them and [drop them into `foldingtext-plugins` folder][install].
+If you are interested, you can [download] them and [drop them into the `foldingtext-plugins` folder][install].

 ### CaseFlipper

 CaseFlipper is a plugin which installs a new keyboard shortcut `cmd-ctrl-K` to change the first letter of the last typed word from lower case to upper case or vice versa.

 [FoldingText]: http://www.foldingtext.com